 American Diabetes Association Tips on Drinking Alcohol

-The American Diabetes Association suggests women with diabetes drink one or fewer alcoholic beverages a day (one alcoholic drink equals a 12-ounce beer, 5-ounce glass of wine, or 1½-ounce distilled spirits, such as vodka, whiskey, gin, etc.).
+The Association suggests women with diabetes drink one or fewer alcoholic beverages a day (one alcoholic drink equals a 12-ounce beer, 5-ounce glass of wine, or 1½-ounce distilled spirits, such as vodka, whiskey, gin, etc.).
 Men should drink two or fewer alcoholic drinks a day.
-We’ve included more tips on drinking alcohol from the American Diabetes Association below.
+We’ve included more tips on drinking alcohol from The Association below.

 - Drink only when and if blood glucose is under control.
 Do not omit food from your regular meal plan.

 - Test blood glucose to help you decide if you should drink or not.

 - Wear an I.D. that notes you have diabetes.

 - Sip a drink slowly to make it last.

 - Have a no-calorie beverage by your side to quench your thirst.